DR. KATIE KINASCHUK

 Indication: Hydrodissections/ perineural injections are used for treating myofascial dysfunction and nerve entrapment conditions.
 This technique is particularly beneficial for patients experiencing chronic pain, limited mobility, or nerve-related symptoms.
 Common areas treated include the fascia of the shoulder, back, and neck for myofascial dysfunction, peripheral nerves, such as the median and ulnar nerves, and occipital nerves experiencing entrapment, leading to headaches.

-Mechanism of Action: Hydrodissections/ perineural injections involve the injection of a 5% dextrose solution between fascial planes or around nerves.
+Mechanism of Action: Hydrodissections/ perineural injections involve the injection of a 5% dextrose solution between the fascial planes or around nerves.
 This creates a separation of tissues, reducing adhesions and relieving pressure on entrapped nerves.
 The fluid acts to mechanically release the fascia or nerve from surrounding structures, promoting improved mobility, reduced pain, and decreased nerve irritation, as well as promoting a reduction in inflammation and pain modulation, secondary to the effects of dextrose on tissues.

 TRIGGER POINT INJECTIONS (TPIs)